Science Leadership Academy: History

 In a September 2010 issue of Ladies Home Journal, SLA was named one of ten in "America's Most Amazing Schools".

 In October 2010, Apple.com published a case study of SLA on their Education web page.

 In March 2011, SLA was featured in the PBS documentary Digital Media: New Learners for the 21st Century.

 In March 2012, Apple.com featured SLA in their video about iBooks and iBooksAuthor.

 In June 2012, President Barack Obama came to the Franklin Institute.
 He was there to congratulate the graduating seniors of Science Leadership Academy.
 The president said, "My expectation is that somebody in this auditorium is going to figure out new sources of energy that help not only make us more energy independent but also deals with the problems like climate change.
 There is somebody in this room who is going to make sure that we are defeating diseases like Alzheimer's or find a cure for cancer."

+Dell has recognized the school as the Dell Center of Excellence for Learning since 2014.

 School features

+The school's academic model is built around its five core values of inquiry, research, collaboration, presentation and reflection.

 Each student of SLA, (along with the teachers), receives their own laptop.
 The majority of school work is done on the computers through the school's Canvas course-management system.
 The school has large lab areas, combining both a usual SLA classroom along with the lab areas, allowing students to conduct experiments regularly.

 Building

 The location of the school building was decided upon its proximity to the Franklin Institute, as well as being in the heart of Downtown Philadelphia.
 The building itself was formerly an office building (for the Human Resources department of the School District of Philadelphia), which was renovated for SLA.
 The building has five stories.

-Science Leadership Academy has plans to renovate and move into Benjamin Franklin High School's.
-Now Science Leadership Academy resides at 1482 Green St, Philadelphia, PA sharing a building with Benjamin Franklin High School. facility.
+In September 2019, Science Leadership Academy was supposed to move into its new building at 1482 Green St, Philadelphia, PA sharing a building with Benjamin Franklin High School, however the construction was not finished, and both schools had to be relocated for several months causing a major disruption.
+The schools moved back into the building in February 2020, and both schools are now located in the Broad and Spring Garden Sts. campus.